DarkMasquerader/Data-Analysis-Project-2/README.md

     - Data Visualisation: Numpy, Matplotlib
 - [Tableau](Tableau/)

-## Business Problem
+## Project Focus
-This project is of personal interest and use to me, as I am looking for data analyst positions in the US.
+This project covers all stages of the data analysis process, with the strong points of this project being the *data collection* and *data processing* stages.

-The goal of this project is to provide the end user (yours truly) with a high-level insight into the state of data analyst jobs in the USA.
+In-depth details on these stages can be found in the [Python](Python%20Files/) directory.

 ## Data Preparation and Acquisition
 The dataset used for this project is generated using data collected first-hand from [LinkedIn](https://linkedin.com).